 After your initial application has been denied, you have 60 days after your claim is denied to request reconsideration.
 If your request for reconsideration is denied, you have 60 days to request a hearing with an Administrative Law Judge.
 You have 60 days from the ALJ’s decision to file a request for review to the Appeals Council.
 If the Appeals Council denies your request for review, you will have 60 days to file a civil action in Federal District Court.
 Most attorneys do not even file appeals at this level.
 We do though.
 We’ve handled hundreds of claims.
 We take these appeals seriously.
 Learn more about the reconsideration process for disability claims here.

 Do I Need a Social Security Disability Attorney?

-If you filed a claim for disability benefits, and if that claim has been denied, seeking the assistance of a legal professional is recommended.
-A Social Security disability attorney can guide you through the process of asking for reconsideration, going to a hearing with an administrative law judge, filing an appeal at an Appeals Council, and filing an appeal on a federal level.
+Moreover, a Social Security disability attorney can guide you through the process of filing the application, requesting reconsideration, going to a hearing with an administrative law judge, filing an appeal at an Appeals Council, and filing a civil action in Federal District Court.

 The best part is that our fees are always contingency fees.
 There is no money due up front and no money due unless we win.
 We don’t get paid unless you get paid.